cmusphinx/cmusphinx.github.io/wiki/raspberrypi.md

 To
      options snd-usb-audio index=0

-if there is some other options ''snd-usb-audio index=1'', comment it out
+if there is some other options `snd-usb-audio index=1`, comment it out

      sudo reboot
      cat /proc/asound/cards